No criminal charges over death of ice hockey player Adam Johnson

 “Our thoughts remain with the family and friends of Adam Johnson,” Quinn said in a statement, adding that it was a “shocking and deeply upsetting incident.”

-CNN has contacted Burton Copeland, the law firm listed on the crowdfunding page as Petgrave’s representatives, for comment.
+When contacted by CNN, Burton Copeland – the law firm listed on the crowdfunding page as Petgrave’s representatives – said neither they nor Petgrave had comment.

 Born in Hibbing, Minnesota, Johnson started his professional career in the American Hockey League before progressing to the National Hockey League (NHL).